Pennsylvania Academy of the Fine Arts: School

 The academy has a longstanding four-year certificate program.
 Beginning in 1929, qualified students have been able to apply for and receive a coordinated Bachelor of Fine Arts program from the University of Pennsylvania.
 The BFA degree program is also offered in-house, and a Master of Fine Arts program, post-baccalaureate certificate in graduate studies, and other education offerings are now offered.

 In 2005, the academy received the National Medal of Arts in recognition of its role as a national leader in fine arts education.

 In January 2007, in association with the Philadelphia Museum of Art, the academy purchased Thomas Eakins's work The Gross Clinic from the Jefferson Medical School.
 This work is displayed at both institutions on a rotating basis.

 In January 2009, the academy signed a transfer agreement with Camden County College in Camden County, New Jersey, known as the Camden Connection, which allows for the transfer of liberal arts and studio classes and partial merit scholarships for qualified Camden County College students.
 Other transfer agreements are now in place with community college art departments at the Community College of Philadelphia, Montgomery County Community College, Atlantic Cape Community College, and Northampton Community College.

 In 2013, the academy received Middle States Commission on Higher Education accreditation.

 In 2024, the academy announced plans to terminate their degree granting programs.
-After 2025, the academy will no longer grant BFA or MFA degrees to students.
-Continuing education, certificate programs, and the bachelor's degree in conjunction with the University of Pennsylvania will still be hosted by the institution.
+Starting from the 2024-2025 academic year, the institution stopped granting BFA or MFA degrees to students, due to an annual deficit of 3 million dollars, and a sharp decline in enrollment.
+Continuing education, certificate programs, and the bachelor's degree in conjunction with the University of Pennsylvania continue to be hosted by the institution.